 There are lots of attractions for small children in this park making it a good place to do hanami with children.
 There is a small zoo, a playground, battery cars and a fairground ride.

-Access Omiya Park Cherry Blossoms
+Information for Omiya Park Cherry Blossom Festival

 Omiya Park is close to the Tobu Urban Park Omiya Koen station and about a 10 minute walk from JR Omiya station.